There are three ways U.S. citizens in Las Vegas, Nevada can adopt children from foreign countries:

 - If unmarried, the applicant must be at least 25 years old when completing the documentation.

-Note that if an adopting parent’s case was filed before April 1, 2008, he/she is permitted to continue the adoption process under the current orphan regulations as long as the laws of that child’s origin permits for continuation under the current law.1
+Note that if an adopting parent’s case was filed before April 1, 2008, he/she is permitted to continue the adoption process under the current orphan regulations as long as the laws of that child’s origin permit for continuation under the current law.1

 Also note that prospective adoptive parents may need to get fingerprinted in order to adopt internationally.
 Nevada has two immigration offices that offer fingerprinting: The Las Vegas Immigration Office, and the Reno Immigration Office.